CrypticVader/wifi-csi-human-activity-recognition/README.md

 # Device Free Human Activity Recognition Using Wi-Fi CSI

+---

+## Project Overview

-We use the Channel State Information (CSI), containing the amplitude & phase of subcarriers, of a Wi-Fi signal obtained using two ESP32 devices configured as transmitter & receiver to correctly predict & classify the presence of a human being & the physical activity they are performing.
-This is done by training recurrent neural networks on the recorded CSI data.
-We have explored several model architectures & hyper parameters to improve the robustness of the model on unseen data & varying environments.
+This project leverages Channel State Information (CSI), which includes both the amplitude and phase information of multiple subcarriers of a Wi-Fi signal, reflecting the channel's response between the transmitter and receiver, to detect human presence and classify physical activities.
+The CSI data is collected using two ESP32 devices configured as a transmitter and a receiver.
+Our approach involves training recurrent neural networks (RNNs) on the recorded CSI data to accurately predict human presence and the activity being performed.
+We have experimented with various model architectures and hyperparameters to enhance the model's robustness on unseen data and in diverse environments.